-Financial market infrastructure regulation is based on a number of laws: the Financial Market Infrastructure Act (FMIA), the Banking Act (BA), the Stock Exchange Act (SESTA) and the National Bank Act (NBA).
-The relevant implementing provisions are set out in the Financial Market Infrastructure Ordinance (FMIO), FINMA’s Financial Market Infrastructure Ordinance (FMIO-FINMA) and the National Bank Ordinance (NBO).
-FINMA’s supervision of financial market infrastructures (FMI) is largely based on the FMIA in conjunction with the FMIO.
+Financial market infrastructure regulation is based on a number of laws: the Financial Market Infrastructure Act (FinMIA), the Banking Act (BA), the Stock Exchange Act (SESTA) and the National Bank Act (NBA).
+The relevant implementing provisions are set out in the Financial Market Infrastructure Ordinance (FinMIO), FINMA’s Financial Market Infrastructure Ordinance (FinMIO-FINMA) and the National Bank Ordinance (NBO).
+FINMA’s supervision of financial market infrastructures is largely based on the Financial Market Infrastructure Act (FinMIA) in conjunction with the Financial Market Infrastructure Ordinance (FinMIO).

-The services provided by FMIs (i.e. trading, clearing, settlement and securities safe keeping) form the essential backbone of an efficient and functional capital market.
+The services provided by financial market infrastructures (i.e. trading, clearing, settlement and securities safe keeping) form the essential backbone of an efficient and functional capital market.
 They also represent an essential link to international capital markets.

 Foreign financial market infrastructures recognised by FINMA are supervised by the competent foreign supervisory authority.
 FINMA exchanges information with these authorities if needed.